apache/beam/website/src/documentation/transforms/python/element-wise/filter.md

 </table>
 <br>

-### Side Inputs - Iterator
+### Example 5: Filtering with side inputs as iterators

-If there are multiple values in the `PCollection`, it is recommended way to pass the `PCollection` as an *iterator*.
+If the `PCollection` has multiple values, pass the `PCollection` as an *iterator*.
-This will access elements lazily as they are needed, so it is possible to iterate over very large `PCollection`s that don't fit into memory.
+This accesses elements lazily as they are needed, so it is possible to iterate over large `PCollection`s that won't fit into memory.

 ```py
 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/transforms/element_wise/filter.py tag:filter_side_inputs_iter %}```